flux10n/flux10n/README.md

 <Br>
 <H4 align="center">About me:</h4>
 <P>Hello outsiders, you are now on my github.
-My name is Bre, it's not a real name but a pseudonym.</p>
+My name is Bre, it's not a real name but a pseudonym.I started github when I got interested in programming, security, and hackers.</p>

 ![](https://komarev.com/ghpvc/?username=flux10n)